secwexen/aapp-mart/README.md

 [![Website](https://img.shields.io/website?url=https://secwexen.github.io/aapp-mart/)](https://secwexen.github.io/aapp-mart/)
 ![Status](https://img.shields.io/badge/status-early--stage-orange)

-## Autonomous Attack Path Prediction & Multi-Agent Red Team Engine
+## Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Framework

-AAPP-MART is an autonomous offensive security engine designed for security teams and researchers.
+AAPP-MART is an autonomous attack simulation and prediction framework for defensive security validation, designed for security teams and researchers.
 It predicts attack paths using artificial intelligence and simulates them with a multi-agent red team, helping organizations identify and mitigate risks before they are exploited.

 for detailed documentation, please visit [AAPP-MART Website](https://secwexen.github.io/aapp-mart/)

+---

+## Intended Use & Ethics Statement

+AAPP-MART is designed exclusively for authorized security testing, defensive threat modeling, and red team simulations with explicit permission.
+It is intended to help organizations understand and reduce their attack surface by simulating adversarial behavior in a controlled and authorized manner.

+The project is not intended for unauthorized access, real-world exploitation, or destructive attack activities.
+Users are responsible for complying with all applicable laws, regulations, and organizational policies.
+Its primary goal is to improve defensive posture, not to facilitate real-world attacks.

+---

+## Who Should Use AAPP-MART?

+- Security Operations Centers (SOC)
+- Red & Blue Teams
+- Security Architects
+- Threat Modeling Teams
+- Academic & Security Researchers

+---

+## What AAPP-MART Is NOT

+- Not an exploitation framework
+- Not a malware delivery system
+- Not a zero-day weaponization tool
+- Not designed for uncontrolled or destructive attacks

 ---